acook/config/README.markdown

 Prerequisites
 -------------

+- **bash**      : http://www.gnu.org/s/bash      - The install scripts were written for Bash, as were the configurations.
+May or may not work on other shells.
 - **git**       : http://git-scm.com             - Without git the install script will complain at the end and you won't get any of the submodules, but it will still happily do everything else.
 - **coreutils** : http://www.gnu.org/s/coreutils - GNU basic utilities, some aliases and functions in the bash configuration may fail.
 (Preinstalled on Linux)